-with an Apricot Glaze, Roasted Carrots & Scallion Couscous
+with Apricot Glaze, Roasted Broccoli & Scallion Couscous

 Obsessed with meatballs but ready to break out of your usual routine?
-This ballin’ dish has just the thing.
+This dish has just the thing.
 Here, we’ve ditched marinara sauce and spaghetti for savory-sweet apricot glaze and fluffy, lemon-scented couscous.
-The meatballs themselves are seasoned with warm Tunisan spices.
-As a bonus, there’s a side of tender, roasted carrots.
+The meatballs themselves are seasoned with warm Tunisian spices.
+As a bonus, there’s a side of tender, roasted broccoli.
 Prepare yourself for a flavor explosion.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 • Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry produce. • Cut broccoli into bite-size pieces if necessary.
 Trim and thinly slice scallions, separating whites from greens; mince whites.
 Zest and quarter lemon. • In a small bowl, combine jam, half the stock concentrates (you’ll use the rest later), and ¼ cup water (1⁄3 cup for 4 servings).